guhamohar/GettingAndCleaningData/README.md

 The file "codebook.md" describes the data and the steps performed to clean up and create the second dataset.

-The output of this project "SecondData.csv" is a dataset with dimesions 180 x 68.
+The output of code in run_analysis.R is uploaded as "SecondData.csv", which is a dataset with dimesions 180 x 68.